alex-stephen/Url-Web-Scraper/README.md

 #Learning Objectives:
   - To practice and develop my programming skills in Python.
   - To expand my knowledge in the Artificial Intelligence and Machine Learning field.
-  - Use Python to automate and interact with web and web elements.
+  - Use Python to automate and interact with the web and web elements.
   - Introduction to parsing large amounts of data in an efficient manner.